Key Breed Facts

 Back legs are extremely strong and well-muscled with dogs boasting well-muscled thighs and second thighs.
 Feet are round and large being well-knuckled and thickly padded.
 Their back feet are a little smaller in size than their front ones, but all four feet are nicely webbed.
 Tails are set high and dogs carry them up when excited or alert, but when relaxed, their tails droop down.
 The hair on the underside of their tail is longer and a lot more profuse than it is on the top of it.

 When it comes to their coat, the Otterhound has a double coat that consists of a rougher, dense and harsh topcoat that's extremely waterproof being slightly oily in texture and which has a broken appearance.
 The undercoat is much softer and has a slightly oily feel to it.
 The hair is softer on a dog's head and on the lower part of their legs than it is on the rest of their body.
-The accepted breed colours include every recognised hound colour which includes the following:
+The accepted breed colours for Kennel Club registration are as follows:

-In the right hands and with the right amount of early socialisation and training, Otterhounds are quite easy to train.
-However, like many other hounds, they are known to be sensitive dogs by nature and as such they do not answer well to any sort of harsh correction or heavy handed training methods.
+As such, in the right hands and with the right amount of early socialisation and training, Otterhounds are quite easy to train.
+However, like many other hounds, they are known to be sensitive dogs by nature and as such they do not answer well to any sort of harsh correction or heavy-handed training methods.
 They do, however, respond well to voice and positive reinforcement.
 With this said, their training has to be consistent and always fair in order to get the best results.

 Otterhounds have a real sense of humour and are known as natural clowns which although highly amusing, it can make keeping them focused on their training a little bit of a challenge which is just one of the reasons they are not a good choice for novice owners.
 However, even the best trained Otterhound might choose to ignore a recall command if they pick up a more interesting scent and as such care has to be taken as to where a dog is allowed to run off the lead.